 Basically, more egg whites mean more protein, which means more muscle – that was the theory back then and it made sense.

-Yet, now we know better with this as well.
+Yet, now we know better about this as well.

 Scientists Reveal – Egg Whites or Whole Eggs?

 Researchers at the University of Illinois and the University of Toronto did an interesting experiment.